iwantmyname/blog/_posts/2013-08-26-startup-genesis-musings-of-a-non-technical-founder.md

 I got myself a [business mentor](http://www.businessmentors.org.nz/) and told them about it.
 I asked around and found a couple of lawyers willing to meet informally and talk through the legal implications.
 I rang everyone I could think of who could possibly use this product and told them what I was trying to do.
 Most people recommended someone else to talk to.</span>

 The feedback was fascinating.
-Ranging from "</span>_<span style="background: transparent">Yes,
+Ranging from "*Yes,
-I want that, when can I have it</span>_<span style="background: transparent">?" to "</span>_<span style="background: transparent">No, I see no benefit in that</span>_<span style="background: transparent">"
-and most interestingly "</span>_<span style="background: transparent">I
-can't talk to you about that, we're trying to do the same thing</span>_<span style="background: transparent">".
+I want that, when can I have it?*" to "*No, I see no benefit in that*" and most interestingly "*I can't talk to you about that, we're trying to do the same thing*".
 The positives maintained my enthusiasm.
 The negatives forced me to confront my deficiencies.
 The competitors proved that I wasn't the only person working on this and I needed to get moving.
 The hardest conversations revealed previously hidden problems and opportunities that have contributed hugely to the refinement process.
 Every time I explain or defend my theories I get better at it.</span>

-<span style="background: transparent">I
-realised several things very quickly: </span>
+I realised several things very quickly:

-<span style="background: transparent">1)
-The product needed to be simplified dramatically.
+1) The product needed to be simplified dramatically.
 What I thought was the key feature had been tried before, was fundamentally flawed and nearly impossible to execute.
-Another feature I hadn't given much thought to had much more promise.</span>
+Another feature I hadn't given much thought to had much more promise.

-<span style="background: transparent">2)
-No-one I spoke to was going to blatantly steal my idea, especially the sort of busy, technical people who could if they wanted to.
+2) No-one I spoke to was going to blatantly steal my idea, especially the sort of busy, technical people who could if they wanted to.
 They have other things going on.
-I have a head start at working on figuring it out, the more I get done on my own the more likely it is that I'll have something valuable in the future.</span>
+I have a head start at working on figuring it out, the more I get done on my own the more likely it is that I'll have something valuable in the future.

-<span style="background: transparent">3)
-I had a lot of work to do and no time to do it, I was already running a business and had no spare time to spend working on the new one. </span>
+3) I had a lot of work to do and no time to do it, I was already running a business and had no spare time to spend working on the new one.

-<span style="background: transparent">4)
-I needed to talk to a lot more people.</span>
+4) I needed to talk to a lot more people.

-<span style="background: transparent">5)
-I needed collaborators.
-Technical collaborators...more about this next time.</span>
+5) I needed collaborators.
+Technical collaborators...more about this next time.

 **Oliver Townend is a builder, a writer and a post-graduate student in the Master of Technology Enterprise programme at Victoria University of Wellington.**